 Lasix comes in tablet form.

-The FDA-approved label for Lasix lists common side effects including dizziness, weakness, spinning sensation, thirst, rash, itching, muscle cramps, stomach pain, diarrhea, constipation, and frequent urination.
+The FDA-approved label for Lasix lists common side effects including dizziness, weakness, spinning sensation, thirst, rash, itching, muscle cramps, stomach pain, diarrhea, constipation, vomiting, cramping, and frequent urination.

 Rare but serious side effects listed for Lasix include severe electrolyte imbalance.